Cottonopolis: Warehousing

-In the second half of the 1800s, Manchester's reputation as a financial and commercial centre was boosted by the unprecedented number of warehouses erected in the city centre.
+In the second half of the 19th century, Manchester's reputation as a financial and commercial centre was boosted by the unprecedented number of warehouses erected in the city centre.
 In 1806 there were just over 1,000 but by 1815 this had almost doubled to 1,819.
 Manchester was dubbed "warehouse city".
 The earliest warehouses were built around King Street although by 1850 warehouses had spread to Portland Street and later to Whitworth Street.
 Richard Cobden's construction in Mosley Street was the first of many palazzo style warehouse, followed by the elaborate Watts Warehouse in 1854.

 In 1844 Johann Georg Kohl described Manchester's streets in his travel writing, "...Market Street, into Mosley Street, or Cooper Street, for instance.
 Here stand the great warehouses, five or six stories high, all large and imposing, some of them stately and elegant.
 At night these warehouses are brilliantly lighted from top to bottom..."

 The packing warehouses: Asia House, India House and Velvet House along Whitworth Street were among the tallest buildings of their time.
 These dominant buildings were the stately homes of the cotton industry and the backbone of Cottonopolis, providing not just the storage facilities but they displayed the finished goods.
 Their owners spawned equally ornate bank and office buildings providing loans for the production of cotton and associated industries.